 Getting to Bath

-The absolutely best way to get to Bath is by train.
-Bath is one of those towns that is extremely walkable and the train station is smack dab in the center of town.
+One of the best ways to get to Bath is by train.
+Bath is one of those towns that is extremely walkable and the train station is right in the center of town.
 Traffic can easily get snarled and parking can be expensive so consider leaving the car at home.

 London to Bath Spa – Fast non stop trains from London Waterloo and London Paddington station leave London for Bath about every half hour and the journey takes 1 1/2 to 2 1/2 hours depending on the train you catch.
 Book up to 12 weeks in advance for the best pricing.
 My advice?
 Don’t travel on Sundays!

-What to See/Do on a Day Trip to Bath
+Guide to Bath – Must See’s on a Day Trip

 1. Roman Baths